A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property

 \begin{proof}[Proof of Main Theorem \ref{maintheorem} (4)] In Main Theorem \ref{maintheorem} (4), we assume that $R$ is normal.
 That is, $R$ is integrally closed in the fraction field of $R$.
-By Cohen's structure theorem, there exists a complete unramified regular local ring $T := W(k)[|t_2, \dots, t_d|]$ such that $T \hookrightarrow R$ is a module-finite extension.
+By Cohen's structure theorem, there exists an unramified complete regular local ring $T \defeq W(k)[|t_2, \dots, t_d|]$ such that $T \hookrightarrow R$ is a module-finite extension.
 In particular, $T \hookrightarrow R$ is generically \'etale.
-Similar to the proof of \cite[Theorem 5.8]{Sh18}, there exists some $g \in T \setminus pT$ such that $T[1/pg] \hookrightarrow R[1/pg]$ is finite \'etale.
+Similar to the proof of \cite[Theorem 5.8]{shimomoto2018Integral}, there exists some $g \in T \setminus pT$ such that $T[1/pg] \hookrightarrow R[1/pg]$ is finite \'etale.